Flow Coefficient - Cv - for Liquid, Steam and Gas - Formulas and Online Calculators

-Flow coefficient and proper design of control valves - Imperial Units
+Calculate flow coefficients for the design of control valves - Imperial units.

 With the flow coefficients capacities of valves at different sizes, types and manufacturers can be compared.
 The flow coefficients are in general determined experimentally and express the